javascript-tutorial/en.javascript.info/1-js/13-modules/01-modules-intro/article.md

 Each module has its own top-level scope.
 In other words, top-level variables and functions from a module are not seen in other scripts.

-In the example below, two scripts are imported, and `hello.js` tries to use `user` variable declared in `user.js`, and fails (you'll see the error in the console):
+In the example below, two scripts are imported, and `hello.js` tries to use `user` variable declared in `user.js`.
+It fails, because it's a separate module (you'll see the error in the console):

 [codetabs src="scopes" height="140" current="index.html"]

-Modules are expected to `export` what they want to be accessible from outside and `import` what they need.
+Modules should `export` what they want to be accessible from outside and `import` what they need.

+- `user.js` should export the `user` variable.
+- `hello.js` should import it from `user.js` module.

-So we should import `user.js` into `hello.js` and get the required functionality from it instead of relying on global variables.
+In other words, with modules we use import/export instead of relying on global variables.

 This is the correct variant:

 [codetabs src="scopes-working" height="140" current="hello.js"]

-In the browser, independent top-level scope also exists for each `<script type="module">`:
+In the browser, independent top-level scope also exists for each `<script type="module">`.

+Here are two scripts on the same page, both `type="module"`.
+They don't see each other's top-level variables:

 ```html run
 <script type="module">